raihanrifandi/Simple-Recipe-Book-App/README.md

 # Recipe Book App
 Simple recipe book app created with Python

+## Features
+- User can add, modify, or delete recipe
+- User can search recipe by asking bot or searching recipe by themself

 ## Goal and requirements
 The goal of a recipe book app is to provide a convenient and efficient way for users to access and organize their favorite recipes.